 Seed weights are normalized to form a probability distribution over the teleport vector.
 The remaining $2B - k$ KNN candidates are retained in the candidate pool for final scoring.

-\paragraph{Step 2: Graph expansion.} Starting from the $k$ seed nodes, we expand outward along graph edges to depth $d$ (default $d=2$), collecting all edges in the local subgraph.
-Any graph-discovered nodes not already in the KNN candidate pool are fetched and added to it.
-This expansion enables PPR to discover nodes that are structurally connected to the seeds but may not appear in the KNN results---for example, a fact linked to a seed episode via DERIVED\_FROM, or a related episode reachable through a shared concept node via HAS\_CONCEPT $\to$ Concept $\leftarrow$ HAS\_CONCEPT.
+\paragraph{Step 2: Graph expansion.} Starting from seeds, edges are traversed to depth $d{=}2$, collecting all edges in the local subgraph.
+Graph-discovered nodes not already in the KNN pool are fetched and added.
+This surfaces structurally connected nodes that KNN may miss---e.g., a fact reachable through a shared concept via HAS\_CONCEPT $\to$ Concept $\leftarrow$ HAS\_CONCEPT.

 \paragraph{Step 3: Edge-type-aware transition weights.} Each edge from node $i$ to node $j$ with type $t$ has an effective weight $\tilde{w}_{ij} = w_{\text{base}}(t)$, where $w_{\text{base}}(t)$ is a per-type base weight (Table~\ref{tab:edge_weights}).
-All edges in the current graph use uniform stored weight (1.0), so the effective weight is determined entirely by edge type.
 Transition probabilities are computed by per-source normalization: